M. Andrea Markus

 Profile

-A second section of our work investigates novel imaging techniques for the detection, monitoring and characterization of fibrosis.
-Cardiac fibrosis is examined by two-photon microscopy and x-ray based high resolution techniques in collaboration with the X-Ray Physics Department of the University Göttingen.
-Lung fibrosis is studied by means of a novel x-ray based lung function technique (XLF) that was developed in the group.
+Previous work investigated novel imaging techniques for the detection, monitoring, and characterization of fibrosis.
+Cardiac fibrosis was examined by two-photon microscopy and X-ray based high resolution techniques in collaboration with the X-ray Physics Department of the University of Göttingen and the German Primate Center.
+Lung fibrosis was studied by means of an X-ray based lung function technique (XLF) that was developed in our group.

 Projects